Log Burner Installation Cost

 Can I Install a Log Burner Myself?

-Incorrect log burner installation can have stratospheric consequences, from carbon monoxide build-up in your home to the ignition of chimney fires, both of which can result in death.
+Incorrect log burner installation can have major consequences.
+From carbon monoxide build-up in your home to the ignition of chimney fires, both of which can result in death.

 We had a wood burner installed around a month ago.
 The company that installed it told us that they could self-certify.
 The problem is that I can't get in touch with them, and I'm beginning to be concerned that I shouldn't use the burner?